All Types Of Cricket Shots Explained – The Essential Guide!

 6. Cover Drive

-Batters are love to play the cover drive when the ball travels in outside off stump line.
+Batters love to play the cover drive when the ball travels in outside off the stump line.
 The extension for this cover drive is a lofted cover drive.
 It looks gorgeous when a batter lifts a ball over the cover fielders with this lofted cover drive shot.
 On a few occasions, the lofted cover drive is also called an inside-out shot.
 However, it was such a difficult shot to execute.
 Only players with remarkable ability can play these kinds of shots.
 India test skipper Virat Kohli is a master of playing cover drive.
 Most of his runs come through this particular shot only.

 7. Square Drive